-An analysis of the differences between the valuation of assets and liabilities under Solvency II in comparison to IFRS is provided in Sections D1 and D3 below.
+An analysis of the differences between the valuation of assets and liabilities under Solvency II in comparison to IFRS is provided in sections D1, D2 and D3.
 These sections provide a background to the methods adopted under Solvency II, including the required inputs and any judgements or assumptions made.

+Financial assets are valued at fair value under both IFRS and Solvency II.
 Technical provisions are the amount of capital Calpe needs to hold in reserve for claims and premiums net of commissions and other expenses for all contractually obliged policies.
 This is equivalent to the current amount an insurer would have to pay for an immediate transfer of its obligations to another insurer.
 Technical provisions are made up of the best estimate liabilities ("BEL") and a risk margin.